DreamSpoon/AMH2B/README.md

 # Automate MakeHuman 2 Blender (AMH2B)

-Addon for Blender 2.7x through Blender 2.93 (may work with later versions too).
+Addon for Blender 2.7x through Blender 2.93

-Automate as much as possible of the MakeHuman to Blender workflow, e.g. materials, rig, animation.
+Automate as much as possible of the MakeHuman to Blender workflow, e.g. materials, rig, cloth sim, animation

-Currently allows for:
-1) Auto swap materials from materials library file
-2) Re-Pose any rig, even if the attached meshes have shape keys
+The addon is centred around the **MakeHuman MHX2 export format with MHX armature**, which offers fine control over animation with face and finger bones. **To get the correct rig from the import process, the 'MHX' format must be selected when using the MakeHuman Import MHX to Blender plugin/addon.**

+Also includes convenience functions for use with any armature type, e.g. Ratchet Hold, Re-Size Clothes Rig.

+Brief Overview:
+- Name lookup to **auto swap materials, and cloth sim vertex groups (with weight paint),** from any Blender file
-3) Quickly re-target MHX rig to CMU rig, or Mixamo (with fingers) rig
+- **Re-target MakeHuman MHX rig to CMU or Mixamo rigs** to get accurate animation - including fingers
+- Transition between different animations easily with **Ratchet Hold**
+  - e.g. Keyframe rig movements to hold a foot in place while transitioning from standing to walk animations
+- Easily adjust clothing size, before cloth sim, with **Create Size Rig** - temporary copy of MHX rig attached only to selected clothes
+  - Re-size with rig, apply re-size rig modifier, delete re-size rig - or keep re-size rig for non-destructive cloth re-sizing
+- Simplify cloth sim process with **Bake Deform Shape Keys**
+  - Use vertex masking to reduce simulation time, without delicate modifiers like Surface Deform and Mesh Deform
+    - Surface Deform and Mesh Deform are a nightmare to use with armatures and cloth/soft-body sims
+    - Bake deform to shape keys is flexible re: binding mesh for calculating deform shape keys
+    - Avoid wasting time manually creating mesh cages to run cloth/soft-body sims - just use vertex mask with original mesh
+  - Simulations can be baked to shape keys, and the simulation can be run again!
+    - Shape keys from first simulation can be used to guide the re-simulation, or add fine details

 To install this addon in Blender:
 1) Start Blender